 In this connection, we might revisit the early history of the Goths.
 Jordanes tells us in his Getica that the Goths originally came out of Scandza, Scandinavia.
 Studies of toponomy have demonstrated that indeed a people lived in Sweden calling themselves “Goths”.
 Later, some of these Goths appears to have migrated to the lower Vistula at the Polish shore of the Baltic.
 Archaeological excavations have shown a marked continuity between these people and those, who somewhat later lived north of the Danube, and who the Romans called “Goths”.
 A common hypothesis is these people in the first century became heavily engaged in the very lucrative trade with amber and skin, which ran along the ancient “amber-road”.
 “The price of a figurine in amber, however small, exceeded that of a living slave”, Pliny tells us.
 Pliny also tells us that at the beginning of Nero’s reign, demand for amber was so great that to obtain a supply, a Roman merchant, Pythias, was sent to the north in search of the ”mines”.
 Some historians believe it to be one of the more significant historical events of the Roman era because it opened up for trade with the Baltic people; or more specifically, the Goths.

-At this time, though, Alaric with his “Gothic” army was already traversing Italy on his way to his ultimate feat, the sack of Rome, which garnered him 5000 pounds of gold, 30.000 pounds of silver, 4000 silk tunics, 3000 scarlet skins, and 3000 pounds of pepper.
+At this time, though, Alaric with his “Gothic” army was already traversing Italy on his way to his ultimate feat, the sack of Rome.
+This plunder garnered him 5000 pounds of gold, 30.000 pounds of silver, 4000 silk tunics, 3000 scarlet skins, and 3000 pounds of pepper.
 It has been claimed, this treasure sucked the life out of ancient Rome.

 ” The term gens indicated primarily a group of persons unified by common descent and consanguinity…As such, gens expressed an exclusive concept of peoplehood, which granted membership, at least in theory, only by reason of shared blood… As for the term natio, grammatical treatises provide us with definitions of the word’s meaning.
 Natio referred to the territory of origin of a person.
 Moreover, it designated a group of people who were born on the same soil”.
 From: What they talked about when they talked about people.
 By Cinzia Grifoni.
 Blogpost at IMAFO.
 15.01.2019. –